top of page

 JOHNNY MERCER (1909-1976)

 Buried in the Mercer Family plot.
-One of Savannah's favorite sons, Johnny Mercer was an accomplished songwriter, producer, and co-founder of Capitol Records.
-He won four Academy Awards on eighteen nominations for Best Original Song.
+One of Savannah's favorite sons, Johnny Mercer, was an accomplished songwriter, producer, and co-founder of Capitol Records.
+He won four Academy Awards with eighteen nominations for Best Original Song.
 Mercer's most famous piece might be Mood River (one of his Oscar winners) from Breakfast at Tiffany's.
-Personally, I'm a fan of Skylark and Come Rain or Come Shine.
+My personal favorites are "Skylark" and "Come Rain or Come Shine."

 CONRAD AIKEN (1889-1973)